biobakery/maaslin/README.md

 ** 7\.
 Run. **

 On the commandline call the Maaslin.R script.
 Please refer to the help (-h, --help) for command line options.
 If running from commandline, the PCL file will need to be transposed.
-A script is included in Maaslin for your convenience (src/transpose.py).
+A script is included in Maaslin for your convenience (exec/transpose.py).

 For an input file of name "input.pcl" with a read config file of name "input.read.config" and output directory name "outdir", the following is the generic call:

 ```
 Step 1: Transposing the pcl file to a tab separated file
-$ ./src/transpose.py < input/input.pcl > input.tsv
+$ ./exec/transpose.py < input.pcl > input.tsv

 Step 2: Running Maaslin
-$ ./src/Maaslin.R -i input/input.read.config input.tsv outputdir
+$ ./R/Maaslin.R -i input.read.config input.tsv outputdir
 ```

 The following demo example is included with the package.
 An example call from the Maaslin folder for the demo data could be as follows.

 ```
-$ ./src/transpose.py < input/maaslin_demo2.pcl > maaslin_demo2.tsv
+$ ./exec/transpose.py < input/maaslin_demo2.pcl > maaslin_demo2.tsv
-$ ./src/Maaslin.R -i input/maaslin_demo2.read.config maaslin_demo2.tsv outputdir
+$ ./R/Maaslin.R -i input/maaslin_demo2.read.config maaslin_demo2.tsv outputdir
 ```

 ** 8\.
 Discover amazing associations in your results! **